David Johnson (basketball): Professional career

-Toronto Raptors (2021–2022)
+Toronto Raptors and Raptors 905 (2021–2023)

 Johnson was selected in the second round of the 2021 NBA draft with the 47th pick by the Toronto Raptors.
-On August 8, 2021, he signed a two-way contract with Toronto, splitting time with their G League affiliate, Raptors 905.
+On August 8, 2021, he signed a two-way contract with Toronto, splitting time with their NBA G League affiliate, Raptors 905.
+That month, he played for Toronto during the 2021 NBA Summer League.
+He played two NBA games for Toronto during the 2021–22 season, as well as 34 games in the G League for Raptors 905.